 After the war the almost immediate cessation of Government contracts presented a challenge to manufacturers everywhere.
 For McGeoch, and especially the company’s Warwick Works, there was a strong need to diversify.

-As predicted, the cream of transatlantic passenger trade would become more and more carried on huge aircraft leaving transatlantic liners having to earn their keep with winter cruises.
-Over the next few years, these became increasingly popular prompting shipping companies to invest in the building of new cruise liners.
+As predicted, the cream of transatlantic passenger trade would become more and more carried on huge aircraft.
+This leaving transatlantic liners having to earn their keep with winter cruises.
+Over the next years, these became increasingly popular prompting shipping companies to invest in the building of new cruise liners.
 The demand for passenger-carrying car ferries also grew rapidly providing the shipyards with some fine building jobs and McGeoch with good orders for cabin brassfoundry.
 Ships would also have to be built for various special purposes including oceanography, fishing, fishing protection and lighthouse servicing and these created even more opportunities for McGeoch.

 At Warwick Works in Birmingham regular enquires were also being received for components connected with the electronics industry including small control panels, multiple-pin plugs & sockets and indicator lights .Coupled with the award of a huge Government contract for marine switchboards, the development of these would point the company in a new and successful direction for many years to come.